hassony2/manopth/README.md

 ## Demo

-With more options, forward and backward pass, and a loop for quick profiling
+With more options, forward and backward pass, and a loop for quick profiling, look at [examples/manopth_demo.py](examples/manopth_demo.py).

+You can run it locally with:

-`python manopth_demo.py`
+`python examples/manopth_demo.py`